ArmandPhilippot/dig-dir/README.md

 **Why the accumulator should be ignored?**

-To avoid repeats, Walk Dir is calling itself when the recursive option is set.
+To avoid repeats, Walk Dir is calling itself until max depth is reached.
 To be able to return the relative path instead of an absolute path, Walk Dir needs to keep track of the path you have given.
 Each time Walk Dir is called, the current path is pushed to the accumulator.
 So `acc[0]` will always match the given path.

 **Why use a relative path?**